 VERMONT SPORTS HALL OF FAMEWELCOME TO THE OFFICIAL WEBSITE OF THE VSHOF

-CLICK Here for more information on the Induction Class of '15.
+CLICK Here for complete information (bios) on the induction class of 2015.

-Nominations Are Closed For Vermont Sports Hall of Fame Class of 2015
+Nominations Are Open For Vermont Sports Hall of Fame Class of 2016

 Vermont Sports Hall of Fame Saddened by the Loss of David Hakins

 The Vermont Sports Hall of Fame is saddened by the loss of David Hakins, who passed away on July 23, 2013 after a five-month battle with pancreatic cancer.
 Dave was part of the initial launch committee of the Vermont Sports Hall of Fame in 2011 and was the first chair of its board of directors.
 Also the publisher of Vermont Life, it was Dave's energy, vision, inspiration and direction that helped get this project off the ground.
 Click HERE for appreciations of Dave's life.

 The Vermont Sports Hall of Fame is a 501 (c)(3) non-profit organization.